Gustav-Rixon/M7011E/README.md

   Setup MySQL database from our database schema [ADD FILE NAME]

-  Configure database and JWT token credentials in configuration.json and in FrontEnd/server/keys.json.
+  Configure database and JWT token credentials in configuration.json.

 ## Usage